-If you are looking to outsource your mobile application development to Indian developers or companies, it’s always good to know some of the basic terminologies that your developer may use.
+If you are looking to outsource your mobile application development to Indian app makers or companies, it’s always good to know some of the basic terminologies that your developer may use.

-Knowing about these important terminologies will enable you to discuss your project with the developer in a better & efficient manner.
+Knowing about these important terminologies will enable you to discuss your project with the app maker in a better & efficient manner.

 Let’s get started.